philippbayer/blerg/content/posts/2023_06_09_taxonomy_is_taxing/index.md

 description: i ramble about taxonomy
 ---

 It's been a year since I started at [Minderoo OceanOmics](https://www.minderoo.org/oceanomics/), jumping from a plant bioinformatics background into fish eDNA.
 The difference has been huge: I went from working with three species to working with about 6,000 species (in Australia; worldwide it's more than 30,000 species).
-For fish taxonomy, there are at least three databases: The World Register of Marine Species (WoRMS), Eschmeyer's Catalog of fishes, and Fishbase (plus NCBI Taxonomy, Australian Faunal Directory, Global Biodiversity Information Facility (GBIF), Atlas of Living Australia, etc. pp.).
+For fish taxonomy, there are at least three databases: [The World Register of Marine Species (WoRMS)](https://www.marinespecies.org/), [Eschmeyer's Catalog of Fishes](https://researcharchive.calacademy.org/research/ichthyology/catalog/fishcatmain.asp), and [Fishbase](https://fishbase.org.au) (plus [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi), [Australian Faunal Directory](https://biodiversity.org.au/afd/home), [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/), [Atlas of Living Australia](https://www.ala.org.au/), etc. pp.).
 They all have different goals; Eschmeyer, for example, focuses mostly on taxonomic changes, synonyms etc., while Fishbase tries to do more than that.

 I had to learn the hard way how messy taxonomy can get; here are some of my main mistakes.